rlridenour/old-blog-2/content/psych.md

 * Degree to which you let your religion be part of the process of dealing with life events.
     * Key is not how much, but how
         * Who is doing what, when and where and why.

+# Religion and Health-Related Issues #

+* If prayer worked the way many people believe it does, then no one would ever die. — Rabbi Harold Kushner
+* Religions that do not believe in medical care.
+* Is there a relationship between religion and health?
+* Does it apply to all religion or only certain ones?
+* Does prayer help?
+* Does knowing you are being prayed for help?
+* Should a parent have the right to withhold medical care from a child?

+## Mortality ##

+* Research shows regular church participation associated with good health and later death.
+    * Studies involving more than 125,000 people
+    * People who attend church more than once a week lived 7 years longer than those who never attended.
+        * 14 years for African Americans
+        * The healthier you are, the more you can be involved in church.
+The more involved you become, the healthier you are.

+## Cancer ##

+* Women who never attended church were 7 times more likely to get cancer.
+    * Believers had lower rates of cancer risk factors, e.g. smoking, etc.
+* Responding to diagnosis seemed to require religious experiences more than church attendance.
+High rate of religious struggle associated with refusal to follow doctor's advice.

+## Heart Disease ##

+* People who never attend church are 1.5 times more likely to die of heart disease than frequent attenders.

+## Substance Abuse ##

+* Christianity is accepting, then more likely to overcome addiction.
+* If Christianity is negative and judgmental then more likely to continue in addiction.

+## Fear of Death ##

+* 2/3 of studies show decreased fear of death in religious believers.
+* 1/3 show no relation or increased fear.

+## Well-being ##

+* Greater score on the well-being scale does not result in less illness, but less pain and anxiety.

+## Prayer ##

+* 1998 study of 400 patients showed significant difference in group that was prayed for and group that was not.
+* Study of 1,800 showed no difference.